 If you arrive in Dubai or Abu Dhabi, you`ll find “Du” and “Etisalat” shops in the arrival hall.
 These are the two service providers in the UAE.
 You`ll get a SIM card for free but pay for the mobile data plan.
 Etisalat is said to have the best mobile network in the UAE.
 By the way, in the UAE, the content on the internet is monitored, so it is best to avoid posting questionable content online, at least while you`re in the UAE.

 12. ATMs and cash

 You`ll find ATMs all around the country, except the deserted areas, of course.
 They work very well.
 The currency of the UAE is the dirham (abbreviated dh).
-You`ll be able to use your credit or debit card almost anywhere, but cash will also come handy.
+You`ll be able to use your credit or debit card almost anywhere, but cash will also come in handy.
 Whether you go to smaller shops or in markets, people will take only cash.

 Yeah, but what about hostels?
 Even if it is illegal to share sleeping places with strangers, you will find hostels, too.
-But as it is illegal, you should understand that you may face consequences if caught.
+But as it is illegal, you should understand that you may face consequences if being caught.
 Also, you might not have the most pleasant stay there.

 And you need to be at least 18 to stay in the hotel, otherwise, you need to be accompanied by an adult.
 Also, when booking a hotel, keep in mind that there might be additional taxes and charges – so check it before you book the room!

 The United Arab Emirates is an exciting country and we truly believe you`ll enjoy it!